sonny-jones/sonny-jones.github.io/_pages/about.md

 ### About Me 📰

-As a passionate data-driven researcher, I thrive on collaboration and innovation, particularly in leveraging machine learning to revolutionize healthcare.
-I contribute to cutting-edge projects at the NERVES Lab and the Utah NeuroRobotics Lab at the University of Utah.
-My work included designing wireless sEMG chips, programs to process body-worn sensor signals automatically, and developing cognitive workload measurements for complex machine learning systems for neuroprosthesis.

-I am working to create advanced learning systems that use state-of-the-art reinforcement learning algorithms to control exoskeletons for post-stroke assistance while walking on and between different terrains.
-I seek opportunities to develop my data science, artificial intelligence, and machine learning expertise and drive impactful research through collaborative endeavors.
+My research interests lie in artificial intelligence, machine learning, and their applications in medicine and rehabilitation robotics.
+I am particularly focused on reinforcement learning and continual learning—specifically, how we can build machines that learn and adapt to their environment over time.

+Currently, I work at the intersection of human-centered robotics and AI, developing adaptive control systems for exoskeletons to assist post-stroke individuals in navigating complex and changing terrains.
+My previous work includes designing wireless sEMG systems, building automated pipelines for processing wearable sensor data, and creating cognitive workload assessment tools for advanced neuroprosthetic systems.

+I’m passionate about advancing intelligent systems that improve human health and mobility, and I’m always open to collaborative opportunities in AI, robotics, and biomedical innovation.
 Let's innovate together! #ML #AI # RL#DataScience

 <p>
   <ul>
     <li>I'm currently pursuing my Ph.D in Biomedical Engineering with an emphasis in Data Science and Computation 💻 </li>
     <li>I'm currently a Graduate Research Assistant for the NERVES Lab, University of Utah 🧠 </li>
-    <li>Appropriate coursework: Data Science for Biomedical Engineers, Reinforcement Learning Specialization, Machine Learning, Artificial Intelligence, Deep Learning, NeuroRobotics </li>
-    <li>Interested in Machine Learning, Reinforcement Learning, Deep Learning, and AI 🦾 </li>
+    <li>Interested in Machine Learning, Reinforcement Learning, and AI 🦾 </li>
   </ul>
 </p>